Coilmynd History, Family Crest & Coats of Arms

 The surname Coilmynd was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they were a sept of O'Colmain, a branch of Hy Fiachrach.

-Important Dates for the Coilmynd family
+Early History of the Coilmynd family

 This web page shows only a small excerpt of our Coilmynd research.
 Another 178 words (13 lines of text) covering the years 117 and 1172 are included under the topic Early Coilmynd History in all our PDF Extended History products and printed products wherever possible.